-We were not engaged to report on the introductory and other information sections, which accompany the financial statements but are not RSI.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly we do not express an opinion or provide any assurance on it.
+We were not engaged to report on the introductory section, which accompanies the financial statements but is not RSI.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.